Easter Basket Pictures

 - Hand her the shorter set of ribbons, and help her weave each one in between the horizontal ribbons.

 - Once all the ribbons are woven together, carefully glue the whole thing onto a sheet of construction paper.

 - Let the glue dry.

 - Invite your child to draw the outline of a basket around the ribbons with marker, complete with handle.
-Can she name the shapes she drew?

-- Help her cut out a piece of construction paper the same size and shape of the basket.
+- Help her cut out a piece of construction paper that's the same size and shape of the basket.
 This will form a pocket for the basket.